-- 1 Make sure the systems where you want to upgrade VCS meet the upgrade requirements. - 2 Make sure the pre-upgrade tasks are completed. - 3 Copy the response file to one of the systems where you want to upgrade VCS.
-See "Sample response file for upgrading VCS" on page 307. - 4 Edit the values of the response file variables as necessary.
-See "Response file variables to upgrade VCS" on page 306.
+- 1 Make sure the systems where you want to upgrade VCS meet the upgrade requirements. - 2 Make sure the pre-upgrade tasks are completed. - 3 Copy the response file to one of the systems where you want to upgrade VCS. - 4 Edit the values of the response file variables as necessary.
+See "Response file variables to upgrade VCS" on page 283.

-- Mount the product disc and navigate to the folder that contains the installation program. - Start the upgrade from the system to which you copied the response file.
-For example: - # ./installer -responsefile /tmp/response_file - # ./installvcs<version> -responsefile /tmp/response file
+- 5 Mount the product disc and navigate to the folder that contains the installation program. - Start the upgrade from the system to which you copied the response file.
+For example: - # ./installer -responsefile /tmp/response file - # ./installvcs -responsefile /tmp/response file

-Where /tmp/response_file is the response file's full path name and <version> is the specific release version.
+Where /tmp/response_file is the response file's full path name.